denoise/MD2Quote/README.md

 python3 main.py
 ```

-Templates in `./templates/` are loaded directly — edit and refresh to see changes.
+Layouts in `./templates/` are loaded directly — edit and refresh to see changes.

-### Template Editing
+### Layout Editing

-- Templates use Jinja2 + HTML/CSS
+- Layouts use Jinja2 + HTML/CSS
-- Each preset has its own template (`preset_1.html`, `preset_1.css`, etc.)
+- Each template has its own layout (`preset_1.html`, `preset_1.css`, etc.)
-- User templates in `~/.config/md2quote/templates/` take priority in production
+- User layouts in `~/.config/md2quote/templates/` take priority in production

 ### Running Tests